Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

   caption: "The possible messages sent among nodes to maintain coherence", )

+Three possible coherence states for each cache block in the directory:
+- *Uncached*: no processor has a copy of the cache block; block not valid in any cache;
+- *Shared*: one or more processors have cache block, and memory is up-to-date; sharer set of proc.
+IDs;
+- *Modified*: only one processor (the *owner*) has data that has been modified so the memory is out-of-date;

 === Uncached State
 When a block is in the uncached state, the copy in memory is the current value, so the only possible requests for that block are
 - *Read Miss from local cache (ex.
 N1):* Requested data are sent by Data Value Reply from home memory N0 to local cache C1 and requestor N1 is made the only sharing node.
 The state of the block is made S. #table(